Language

 Can I use this for treadmill workouts?

 Yes.
-Set your target distance and time, then use the pace column to know what speed to set on the treadmill for each segment of your workout.
+Set your target distance and time, then use the pace column to know what speed to dial in for each segment of your run.
+It works just as well for splitting a 5K or 10K by kilometer as it does for planning a treadmill session.

 Plan your race pacing strategy with even, negative, or positive splits for any distance from 5K to marathon and beyond.